MetaBarj0/trinitycore-in-docker/README.md

 As soon as you want to update docker images holding the auth and world server.
 To develop within trinitycore source code.
 To easily run a trinitycore server.
+To test and play with a TrinityCore server, hey it's a fun project after all.

 # How